 - Legion of Doom: One of the largest iterations of the Secret Society.

-- Medium Awareness: The connection that all the kidnapped heroes and villains had was that there were aware on some level of the full extent of Crisis on Infinite Earths.
+- The connection that all the kidnapped heroes and villains had was that they were aware on some level of the full extent of Crisis on Infinite Earths.
 For some, that included knowing that the whole thing was a comic book event.

-- No-Holds-Barred Beatdown: Combined with Freaky Friday Flip, this is the fight between the Golden Age and Modern Supermen.
+- The fight between the Golden Age and Modern Supermen.

 - It's also both fights between Bart Allen and Prime.
 Allen is not on the receiving end.